munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Asahi Rokka is a first-year high school student at Haneoka Girls' High School.
+She goes by the stage name LOCK (ロック) and is the guitarist for RAISE A SUILEN.

+She is from Gifu Prefecture.
+She is in the same class as Asuka and Ako, and studies at Haneoka instead of Hanasakigawa due to a scholarship program.

+Rokka works part-time at Live House Galaxy, where she was appointed as the acting representative for events.
+She also works and lives at Asahi Bathhouse, which is owned by her relatives.

-Rokka is the guitarist of the band member Raise A Suilen, Rokka is a normal bot, which means she has 50 skill point.
+Rokka is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.

 Her co-op level is set to 100 (High) points and bravery level is set to 75 (Good) points, which means he will almost always follow player's command and stick together with teammates.